 Or you used longer stitches for lightweight silk fabric and the fabric puckered under the presser foot.
-On lightweight fabric longer stitches may look like basting stitches and it’s not a professional finish.
+On lightweight fabric, longer stitches may look like basting stitches and it’s not a professional finish.

 Too short stitches used on leather and vinyl can rip the fabric destroying your project completely.
-Always test first on scrap before applying your settings.
+Always test first on a scrap before applying your settings.

 Stitch length for quilting

 For quilting the stitch length generally should be longer – 2.5 – 3.5 mm.
-It also depends on the thickness of the quilt and what batting you use, what thread you use.
+It also depends on the thickness of the quilt and what batting you use, and what thread you use.
 Test your stitch length on a piece of scrap, try out different stitch lengths and adjust your settings to your liking.
 Longer stitches tend to be more attractive.

 The stitch length for a beautiful machine quilt should be even throughout the whole quilt.

-But I have been given a tip to use very small stitch length (0.5mm) at the beginning and at the end of quilting to secure a machine quilted seam (instead of backstitching).
+But I have been given a tip to use a very small stitch length (0.5mm) at the beginning and at the end of quilting to secure a machine quilted seam (instead of backstitching).

 What stitch length to use for quilt piecing